 The furniture continues to be made to his original specifications, stamped and numbered sequentially.
 The wood furniture, in a variety of hardwood and color plywood, continues to be made in the United States.
 The metal furniture, in painted aluminum colors, anodized aluminum, brass, and copper, continues to be made in Switzerland.

 Over 70 of his designs are available for custom order.
-The Pine Library Stool 42 and Corner Chair 15 are available in-stock.
+The Pine Library Stool 42, Corner Chair 15 in clear anodized aluminum, and Forward Slant Plywood Chair 84 in black are available in stock.

 “Our furniture goes around the world, but only one by one.”